 DOCX format was developed by Microsoft as a successor to DOC.
 In the Word 2007 update, the default extension of files was changed to DOCX.
 It was done due to rising competition from free and open source formats like Open Office and ODF.

 In DOCX, the coding work for DOCX was done in XML, hence the X in DOCX.
 The new coding also allowed it to support advanced features.

 DOCX, which was a result of the standards presented under the name Office Open XML, brought improvements like smaller file sizes.
-This change also paved way to formats like PPTX and XLSX.
+This change also paved the way for formats like PPTX and XLSX.

 Converting DOC file to DOCX

-In most of the cases, any word processing software that’s able to open a DOC file, can convert that document to DOCX file.
+In most cases, any word processing software that’s able to open a DOC file can convert that document to DOCX file.
 The same can be said for DOCX to DOC conversion.
 This problem comes when someone’s using Word 2003 or before.
-In that case, you need to open DOCX file in Word 2007 or later (or some other compatible program) and save it in DOC format.
+In that case, you need to open the DOCX file in Word 2007 or later (or some other compatible program) and save it in DOC format.